 Market Value Stability

 Market value stability is a key advantage of investing in gold bullion compared to gold jewelry.
 Gold bullion offers higher liquidity because its value is closely tied to the current gold market spot price, facilitating easier transactions.
 In contrast, gold jewelry often sells at its scrap metal value, which can be significantly lower than the original purchase price.
-The standardized purity and weight of gold bullion simplify the selling process, whereas gold jewelry's unique characteristics can complicate pricing.
-Additionally, bullion is less prone to market fluctuations than jewelry, which can depreciate due to wear and changing fashion trends.
+Gold bullion's standardized purity and weight simplify the selling process, whereas gold jewelry's unique characteristics can complicate pricing.
+Bullion is less prone to market fluctuations than jewelry, which can depreciate due to wear and changing fashion trends.

 Factor | Gold Bullion |